microsoft/prompt-engineering/docs/index.md

 ![Prompt Completion](/images/pattern-01-prompt-completion-small.png)

-The output to a prompt is called a *completion*.
-It's just another name for the output to a prompt.
+Like a person writing an essay, an AI model takes a prompt and continues writing based on the text in the prompt.
+The new text that the model outputs is called the *completion*.
 An example task might be to write a Python program to add two numbers.
 If you write out the task as a Python comment like so:
 ```Python
 # Write a function that adds two numbers and returns the result.
 ```